-Canadian winters can be harsh and a challenge to drive in, and for drivers who fail to heed the precautions needed when a winter storm hits, a ticket could be in the forecast that could put a further chill on the season and heat up your car insurance rates.
+Canadian drivers know winters can be challenging to drive in, and for those who fail to prepare for winter driving and adapt accordingly, a ticket could be in the forecast that could put a further chill on the season and heat up your car insurance rate.

 While the actual offence may vary by province, you can expect a ticket for something along the lines of an "obstructed view" if you have not fully cleaned the snow and ice off your vehicle's windows and mirrors.

-Being a "peephole" driver will certainly capture the attention of police and your car doesn’t have to look like this one to get a ticket.
+Being a "peephole" driver will certainly capture the attention of police, but it doesn’t have to be nearly this bad for an officer to issue you a ticket.

 Posted speed limits designate the fastest speed at which you can safely travel in optimal road conditions.
-When the weather is foul, or the roads are messy, you should lower your speed for safety’s sake and to avoid a ticket.
-And it's not just speeding tickets you need to consider.
-There are other tickets you can get as well—even if you’re going the limit.
+When the weather is foul, or the roads are slick and icy, you should lower your speed for safety’s sake and to avoid a ticket.
+When traction and visibility is reduced, your speed needs to reduce too, and not just because you risk getting a speeding ticket.

-In Ontario, there’s no specific ticket for driving too fast for the weather conditions, but you could be charged with careless driving if it’s believed you’re driving without "due care and attention or without reasonable consideration" for others.
+In Ontario, there’s no specific ticket for failing to drive safely according to the weather or road conditions, but you could be charged with careless driving if a police officer thinks you’re driving without "due care and attention or without reasonable consideration" for others.

 Play it safe and travel at a speed that takes into account the weather outside because "ice and snow means take it slow".

 Now that the cold, snowy weather is upon us, you need to take a bit of time to prepare yourself and your vehicle every time you intend to drive.
 Here are a few additional ways to do that:

 - Keep a safe distance between yourself and the vehicle in front of you.

 - Drive with your headlights on (even during daylight) so drivers in front and behind you can see your vehicle clearly.